 If you’re in love with flicking things with technique and landing them in the right places, you just cannot miss Air Hockey.
 Besides, of course, our all-time favorite pool games like Bumper pool (easy but with bumper obstacles) and One-pocket pool (challenging and highly engaging).

-If bar games are your thing, you should also try games like Skee Ball or Foosball for a similar vibe.
+If indoor games are your thing, you should also try game like Carrom (see Carrom Board rules) for a similar vibe.